 Normative goals shouldn't be confused with being conservative.
 Normative goals are goals accepted and encouraged by a whole culture, to conform to rules everyone sees as legitimate in a given society.

-You have no idea these things are triggering that instinct to compete, even at the expense of your greater angels.
-The students in the experiment who did not remember seeing a briefcase in the room.
-The difference in behaviors were be measured by the scientists.
+You have no idea the things that trigger your instinct to compete, even at the expense of your greater angels.
+The students in the experiment did not even remember seeing a briefcase in the room.

 When you stop and sharpen your awareness, you will see competitive cues surround you in the United States.
 The V.I.P. area at a festival, the no-waiting in line for membership holders are competitive cues, just like the business suit.